theKashey/react-focus-lock/README.md

  FocusLock has few props to tune behavior, all props are optional:
   - `disabled`, to disable(enable) behavior without altering the tree.
   - `className`, to set the `className` of the internal wrapper.
-  - `returnFocus`, to return focus into initial position on unmount(not disable).
+  - `returnFocus`, to return focus into initial position on unmount
-> By default `returnFocus` is disabled, so FocusLock will __not__ restore original focus on deactivation.
+> By default `returnFocus` is disabled, so FocusLock __will not__ restore original focus on deactivation.
+> This was done mostly to avoid breaking changes.
+We __strong recommend enabling it__, to provide a better user experience.

   This is expected behavior for Modals, but it is better to implement it by your self.
 See [unmounting and focus management](https://github.com/theKashey/react-focus-lock#unmounting-and-focus-management) for details
   - `persistentFocus=false`, requires any element to be focused.
 This also disables text selections inside, and __outside__ focus lock.